nasa/opera-sds-pcm/CONTRIBUTING.md

 This makes sure that tickets are updated on GitHub with references to commits that are related to them.

-Commit should always be atomic.
+Commits should always be atomic.
 Keep solutions isolated whenever possible.
 Filler commits such as "clean up white space" or "fix typo" should be merged together before making a pull request, and significant sub-feature branches should be [rebased](https://www.youtube.com/results?search_query=git+rebase) to preserve commit history.
 Please ensure your commit history is clean and meaningful!

 ### Python Styleguide